-In his 15-year Professional drumming career, Ian McTigue has learned to become prepared for every eventuality.
+In his 15-year Professional drumming career, Grant Nicholas has learned to become prepared for every eventuality.
 He has played in iconic surroundings, such as New York’s Radio City Music Hall, LA’s Pantages and Dublin’s Olympia & Gaiety Theaters and massive venues, including Auditorio Nacional in Mexico City & Aviva Stadium in Dublin.
-Ian has toured the world – from Alaska to the United Arab Emirates, performing with stage musicals (Macbecks, Improbable Frequency) and at iconic events such as golf’s Ryder Cup.
+Grant has toured the world – from Alaska to the United Arab Emirates, performing with stage musicals and rock bands.

-Ian, born in County Meath, Ireland, first became hooked on drumming from listening to hard rock albums as a kid.
+Ian, born in London, grant moved to ireland when he was fifteen.
+He first became hooked on drumming from listening to hard rock albums as a kid.
 “Guns n Roses’ Appetite for Destruction.
 Faith No More too,” he says.
-He studied piano at the Royal Irish Academy of Music with Roisin Blake up to Grade 6.
+He studied piano at the Royal Irish Academy of Music.
 “My earliest memories are of tapping away at the drum stool and piano.
 I’d make the bass drum sound with my foot on the carpet, and the higher pitch of the snare drum on the stool.
 I was a frustrated drummer!”

 “All these years later, finally getting my music up on iTunes, knowing that it is written in stone, that it’s always going to be there, is great,” he says.
 “If my students need subject matter to focus on, I always refer them to the West Seventies stuff.
 Having your own original band from the start is a great apprenticeship: As good as any college degree.
 We were doing the music industry bloodbath, South by Southwest in Austin Texas and playing venues like CBGB’s in New York, and the 40Watt in Athens, Georgia.
 I’d recommend to anyone starting off, put your guitar in your bag, buy a bodhrán, and start touring and playing.”

-Along his travels, Ian has played with Riverdance (8 years), Harlequin (5Years), Moya Brennan, Frankie Gavin, the West Seventies, Robin James Hurt, Don Baker, Donal Lunny, Michael McGoldrick, Carlos Nunez, Camille O’Sullivan, Ronan Keating, Brendan Grace, Barry ‘The Fish’ Melton (Country Joe and the Fish), Laine Henderson and Jeff Tuttle.
+Along his travels, Ian has played with Riverdance (8 years), Harlequin – the top Wedding Band in Ireland ( 5 Years ), Moya Brennan, Frankie Gavin, the West Seventies, Robin James Hurt, Don Baker, Donal Lunny, Michael McGoldrick, Carlos Nunez, Camille O’Sullivan, Ronan Keating, Brendan Grace, Barry ‘The Fish’ Melton (Country Joe and the Fish), Laine Henderson and Jeff Tuttle.
 His festival experience includes: South by Southwest in Austin, Texas, with the West Seventies; Eurofolk Festival’s in Ingelheim & Bad Wunnenberg Germany & The Electric Picnic with Robin James Hurt; and Triskell Festival, Trieste, Italy, with Moya Brennan.

-Ian’s studio experience includes sessions and recordings with Robin James Hurt, Riverdance, Zoe Conway, Nanook and the West Seventies, Colin Scallan, Laine Henderson & The Pitch Perfect Choir.
+Grant’s studio experience includes sessions and recordings with Riverdance, Zoe Conway, Nanook and the West Seventies, Colin Scallan, Laine Henderson & The Pitch Perfect Choir.
 Television appearances include Beyond the Line on BBC, Live at 3 with Nanook, the Ryder Cup Opening ceremony on Sky Sports, the Today Show in NYC, Today’s Star’s on Sky with Riverdance.
 In late 2011, Ian’s Percussion Workshops for Adults featured in the 8 part reality TG4 production Pitch Perfect.